Grid View

 Edit directly in the grid

-Note: currently, inline editing is available on some text area properties, as e.g. the Description and the Comments property.
+Note: currently, inline editing is available on some text area properties, as e.g. the Description, the Comments, and the Color properties.
 More properties editing will be enabled in upcoming releases.

-Use the search field above the grid to restrict the rows to those matching your text.
+Use the search field above the grid to restrict the rows to find values in the grid matching your text.
 This is a global search.
 By default, it searches across the columns checked in the selector: any row that contains your text in any of the selected columns stays visible.
+A Search box appears at the top of the list to help you locate the desired property to be selected as a search, or deselected.

 You can also restrict the search to a specific column.
 Select the column(s) you want to search on, the the value you are searching for, then the filter applies only to those column(s).